What to Do (& Not Do) When Your Car Overheats

 If your car isn't being towed, now's the time to carefully restart your engine and drive to your nearest auto repair shop.
 Keep an eye on the temperature gauge as you drive.
 If it rises again, pull over and let the system cool.

-WHAT NOT TO DO WHEN YOUR ENGINE OVERHEATS
+WHAT NOT TO DO WHEN YOUR CAR ENGINE OVERHEATS

 1. DON'T PANIC.